 Can't Catch Up: Similarly to Marcus, he's an extremely useful companion when he first joins, but his lack of armour cripples his effectiveness once you start fighting the Enclave.
 Which is exasperated by the fact that, unlike Marcus, he's a melee-only character, and thus will often die before he even gets the chance to hit something.

 Genius Bruiser: He's arguably the smartest of the deathclaws in Vault 13 and smarter than a lot of humans you'll meet.
 And he can rip anyone who's not in power armor (or at least combat armor MkII) apart.

 Heroic Albino: As the only albino Deathclaw in the series no less.

 In the Hood: Is this until he needs to rip out someone's ass.

-Last of His Kind: After Frank Horrigan exterminates all the Vault 13 Deathclaws, Goris becomes the last remaining intelligent deathclaw left alive in the Wasteland (unless you free Xarn in Navarro.)
+Last of His Kind: In bad ending (good ending is unavailable due to bugs) after Frank Horrigan exterminates all the Vault 13 Deathclaws, Goris becomes the last remaining intelligent deathclaw left alive in the Wasteland (unless you free Xarn in Navarro.)